Cease, White Sox blank Indians 2-0

 Adam Engel made it 2-0 when he connected for a solo drive on Nick Wittgren’s first pitch of the eighth.
 It was Engel’s homer second of the season.

-After Cease (2-1) departed, Aaron Bummer and Evan Marshall combined for three innings before Alex Colomé got three outs for his fourth save.
+After Cease (2-1) departed, Aaron Bummer and Evan Marshall combined for three innings before Alex Colomé finished the four-hitter for his fourth save.

+The White Sox won for the seventh time in nine games, bouncing back nicely after a pair of losses to the Brewers.

+“Pitching and defense is one of the most fun ways to play baseball and obviously, once you put runs behind that you win a lot of games,” Engel said.

 Bummer departed after throwing a pitch to José Ramírez in the seventh.
 The team said he was experiencing left biceps soreness and will be re-evaluated Saturday.